tahoe-lafs/tahoe-lafs/docs/frontends/webapi.rst

     count-shares-good: the number of good shares that were found
     count-shares-needed: 'k', the number of shares required for recovery
     count-shares-expected: 'N', the number of total shares generated
-    count-good-share-hosts: this was intended to be the number of distinct storage servers with good shares.
-It is currently (as of Tahoe-LAFS v1.8.0) computed incorrectly;
+    count-good-share-hosts: the number of distinct storage servers with good shares
-                            see ticket #1115.
     count-wrong-shares: for mutable files, the number of shares for versions other than the 'best' one (highest sequence number, highest roothash).
 These are